This step of the process has two related parts:

 - Planning gives overall direction for how you will get from where you are now to where you want to be.
 It helps to ensure that the actions you take are evidence-based, that they’ve been shown to work in real life, and that they are a good fit for your school community.

-Often, school authorities and schools have priority-setting techniques, planning tools, blueprints, or frameworks to guide change.
+Next, develop an action plan to address your priorities.
+Your school authority or school may have existing planning tools, blueprints, or frameworks to guide change.
 What these resources are called is not as important as what they include.
-Look for tools that incorporate:
+Look for planning tools that incorporate:

 - A carefully crafted goal